Looking back at my childhood, seeing my father from this fifty-years-ago perspective, I see that he only perpetrated two acts of cruelty against me.

 No, he never struck me.
-Well, once, he said in his later years, and he said that was one thing he really regretted—I, in all honesty, do not remember him ever striking me, and I told him so.
+Well, once, he said in his later years, and he said that was the one thing he regretted the most—I, in all honesty, do not remember him ever striking me, and I told him so.

 Of course, I got my fair share of deserved spankings for I was a borderline kleptomaniac (if not full-blown) and would steal anything that was not well nailed or screwed down.
 Spankings, then, were to be expected, and, as I said, well-deserved.

-And no, that was not cruel; necessary persuasion would be the words.
+And no, that was not cruel; necessary would be the word.

-But he committed two, in my book, acts of cruelty against me.
-Not that they left scars or anything, but they were cruel nonetheless (as I said, in my book—tongue not too far from cheek).
+But he committed two, in my book, acts of cruelty against to me.
+Not that they left scars or anything, but they were cruel nonetheless (as I said: in my book, tongue not too far from cheek).

-This first act of paternal cruelty was at the completion of my driver’s test for my Swedish driver’s license.
-This was, as I recall, in 1967.
+This first act of paternal cruelty occurred at the completion of my driver’s test for my Swedish driver’s license.
+This took place, as I recall, early 1967.
 It was winter.
 Icy driving conditions.
-I had been practice driving with my dad, and I think he taught me well.
-Also, I had a knack for the car thing, it came natural to me.
+I had been practice driving with my dad for some time, and I think he had taught me well.
+Also, I had a knack for this car-driving thing, it came natural to me.
 I felt pretty confident about it.

 So, I and the traffic inspector took off, and I saw my dad in the rear-view mirror looking our way.
 No way of telling what he was thinking.
 Twenty or so minutes later, after some parallel parking and driving hither and yon we returned and I parked the car near the curb.

 My father was waiting for us.
-After I stopped, he leaned against the passenger side of the car and the inspector rolled down the window.
-My father was grinning, a strange grin, a “so how bad was it?” grin.
+After I stopped, he leaned against the car and the inspector rolled down the window.
+My father had a strange grin on his face; it was a “so, how bad was it?” grin.

 “He passed,” said the inspector.

 And here follows Fatherly Cruelty Number One: My father was genuinely surprised.
-Not an I’m-happy-for-you surprise, no not at all.
+No, this was not an I’m-happy-for-you surprise, no not at all.
 Shocked, would be more like it.
 How one earth could I possibly?
-It simply did not find footing in his realm of the possible.
-His honest reaction was the utter opposite, the 180 degrees opposite, of a vote of confidence for his son.
-And that, I think, was cruel.
+It simply did not find footing in his realm of possibility.
+His honest reaction was the utter opposite, the 180-degrees opposite of a vote of confidence for, or happy for, his son.

 As for Fatherly Cruelty Number Two: This took place a few years earlier.
-My father was working at his desk on some business or design problem (he was an engineer by trade), and he had two slide rules out, or maybe even three.
-Interesting, amazing things, slide rules, magical even.
+My father was working on some business or design problem (he was an engineer by trade), and he had two slide rules out, or maybe even three.
+Interesting, amazing things, slide rules, magical even, to me, then.

-Yes, I counted them, three.
+Yes, I can still count them with my mind’s eye, three.
 Two more than he actually needed went my logic.
 So I said, “Could I have one?”